top of page

 Returning from the Battle of Kadesh, the general Hattusili sees Puduḫepa, a priestess at the temple of Shaushka.
 Shaushka is the Hurrian name equivalent his patron goddess, Ishtar (Inanna).

 Puduḫepa arranges marriages for her children to strengthen the Hittite Empire.
-At the time, wedding for love is rare, almost nonexistent for royals.
-It's the first time a Queen shows the power to arrange marriages.
+At the time, wedding for love is rare, nonexistent for royals.
+It's very rare for a Queen to have the power of arranging marriages.

 x-ray hand making ok sign

-In general women have autonomy within marriage, family and business in ancient Anatolia.
+Women have autonomy within marriage, family and business in ancient Anatolia.
 A woman can own, buy or sell slaves, or run her own business.
-Some women work as artisan weavers or innkeepers.
-The independence of women can vary between cultures.
+Some women also work as artisan weavers or innkeepers.

-She corresponds with Nefertari, wife of Ramesses II of Egypt, who herself is known as one of the greatest Egyptian Queens.
-Nefertari sends her gifts, and in a letter of friendship praises the "Queen of the Hatti land".
-The Hittite territories are called Land of the Hatti, after the people living there when the Hittites arrived.
+Puduhepa corresponds with Nefertari, wife of Ramesses II of Egypt, who herself is known as one of the greatest Egyptian women.
+Nefertari sends her gifts, and in a letter of friendship praises the "Queen of the Hatti land" (the Hittite territories are called Land of the Hatti, after the people living there when the Hittites move in).

 Translation: